tfjmp/website/content/home/phd.md

 * Why do you want to work on this topic? (one paragraph)
 * Which paper(s) did you read and why did you find it interesting? (one paragraph)
 * Previous research experience (if any)
+* What research would you like to pursue?
 * Summary of your undergraduate/master thesis (if any)

 ## Statement of Intent